 Edgware branch upgrade works

-From early December 2012 through to early 2014, service on the Edgware branch of the line will start up slightly later on some Sundays.
+Until early 2014, the service on the Edgware branch of the line will start up slightly later on some Sundays.
 This is to allow for more work to be completed on Sunday morning when it is very lightly used.

 At peak times, Bank is one of the most congested stations on the Underground.
 It's also a complex one as it's interlinked with nearby Monument.